Shared Web Hosting Explained: What It Is, How It Works, Pros & Cons

 Shared Web Hosting is a hosting service where multiple websites reside on the same physical server, sharing its resources.
 It’s similar to renting an apartment in a large building where each website has its own space, but utilities are shared among all tenants.
 This sharing model reduces costs but may lead to slower performance if one site uses more resources than others.

-How Does Shared Web Hosting Actually Work?
+How Does Shared Hosting Work?

 In a shared hosting setup, several websites are hosted on a single server, splitting the CPU, RAM, storage, and bandwidth.
 These resources are shared among all websites on the server, meaning they compete for availability.